Skip to main content

 Find integration-specific details in the Agent Configuration in the UI section under the required data source page.

-To create your agent through sloctl, you can apply the YAML file to deploy the agent by using the sloctl apply command, for example:
+To create your agent with sloctl, apply the YAML definition of your agent using the following command:

 sloctl apply -f ./agent.yaml

-Find the source-specific YAML definition of agents under the Sources > Agent connection method > sloctl sections for your required data source.
+• Find the source-specific YAML definition of agents under the Sources > Adding data sources > Your required data source > Agent connection method > sloctl section of this documentation.

-If you describe infrastructure as code, you might also consider creating agents via Terraform.
-You can find more details in our Terraform documentation.
+• If you describe infrastructure as code, consider creating agents using the Nobl9 Terraform provider.

 Deploying the Nobl9 agent

-When you add a new agent using the Nobl9 Web or sloctl, Nobl9 automatically generates a Kubernetes configuration in YAML and a Docker command line for you:
+Once you add a new agent using the Nobl9 Web or applied your agent YAML definition with sloctl, Nobl9 immediately generates a Kubernetes configuration and a Docker command line.
+To find them, do the following:

-1. Go to the Integrations > Sources tab.
+1. Go to the Integrations > Sources tab on the Nobl9 Web.

 Agent configuration